Elizabeth's Unique Designs

-Elizabeth has been designing for over fifty years and her designs are as innovative today as they were at the very beginning.
-Here is a collection of Elizabeth's exquisite pieces, showing her design and imagination
+Quintessentially British, Elizabeth Gage has been designing for over fifty years and her designs are as innovative today as they were at the very beginning.
+Here is a collection of Elizabeth's exquisite pieces, showing her design and imagination.
+Every one of Elizabeth's pieces are hand-made, by some of England's most expectational craftsmen and everything is still made in England.

 Elizabeth has always been fascinated by the long necks decorated with many gold rings that some tribal women wear, and the shape led to the creation of her pearl Kiss earrings.
 Later they evolved to include different stones, however, at the beginning they always had white pearl centres and silver grey, semi-baroque pearls in the funnels.